 Thousand Oaks Police Department

-To make a reservation, interested parents are asked to call the Thousand Oaks Police Department Traffic Bureau at (805) 494-8271.
+Interested parents are asked to call the Thousand Oaks Police Department Traffic Bureau at (805) 494-8271 for more information and to make a reservation.
 Space is limited to 25 students and their parents.
 There is no charge to attend the program.